-Welcome and get excited, this is the first of eight posts on responsible tourism.
-What you can expect from the ‘Green Series’ is detailed information on greenwashing, tips to choose a genuine hotel/tour operator or agent, recommended products to use while traveling, how to travel responsibly and some pretty interesting interviews with leading figures in the responsible tourism sector, so stay tuned to learn about their views on the damaging environmental effects of the tourism industry.
+Welcome and get excited, this is the first of ten posts on responsible tourism.
+What you can expect from the ‘Green Series’ is: detailed information on greenwashing, tips to choose a genuine hotel/tour operator or agent, recommended products to use while traveling, how to travel responsibly and some pretty interesting interviews with leading figures in the responsible tourism sector.
+So stay tuned to learn about their views on the damaging environmental effects of the tourism industry.

-This week however is all about greenwashing.
+This post however is all about greenwashing.
 So let’s get stuck into it to discover the signs that your hotel, tour operator or agent (HTOA) is greenwashing.
 Firstly, what is greenwashing in tourism?

 Greenwashing is a play on the word whitewashing meaning to; conceal, deliberately cover up and veil any fact, perceived value or a supposed environmentally beneficial outcome.
 Greenwashing comes in the form of making substantial, yet unsupported claims about a positive environmental impact.
 It involves misleading customers by using nifty marketing campaigns, public relations and questionable advertising.

 When I mention the environmental impact of tourism, below are my key areas of focus:

 - Carbon emissions

 But how do you know if your hotel, tour operator or agent (HTOA) is good, despite heavy claims that they’re the best in the biz?